jear2412/GroupR2priors/README.md

 # R2 priors for Grouped Variance Decomposition in High-dimensional Regression

 __How to use this repo?__
 The main point of this repository is that you can reproduce the plots in the main paper.
-To do this it is sufficient to open the file `GroupR2priors.Rproj` and run the script `scripts/sim_group/plot_results_sims.R`.
+To do this it is sufficient to open the R Project `GroupR2priors.Rproj` and run the script `scripts/sim_group/plot_results_sims.R`.

 __Information__